pattonsgirl/SU2021-CS2900/Exercises/ex4.md

 Ideas:

 1. TV viewership - create a single visualization with a line graph for each tv show listed in the data set.
-Determine which show has the lowest viewweship and which show has had the steepest decline in viewership.
+Determine which show has the lowest viewership and which show has had the steepest decline in viewership.
     - [Dataset to reference](https://people.sc.fsu.edu/~jburkardt/data/csv/news_decline.csv)

 2. Car accidents & weekdays - histogram of which day of the week had a car crash.
 Determine if there is any correlation.